CastellaniLab/EpigeneticAgePipeline/README.md

 A .txt file containing epigenetic age/acceleration estimates, covariate data and residual data.

 **matrixplot{Clockname}.pdf:**
-A set of .pdf files illustrating a the correaltions between a specific epigenetic age estimate and covariates.
+A set of .pdf files illustrating the correaltions between a specific epigenetic age estimate and covariates.

 **epigeneticAge.txt:**
 A .txt file showing epigenetic age/acceleration estimates.
 This file is better suited for importing into a spreadsheet program than output.txt.